The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The UK GAAR also applies to national insurance contributions with effect from 13 March 2014.
 See Simon’s Taxes A2.126 for more on the scope of the UK GAAR.

 As noted above, the Scottish GAAR applies to the devolved taxes, which are presently land and buildings transaction tax (LBTT) and Scottish landfill tax (SLFT).
 The number of devolved taxes will increase once the recommendations of the Smith Commission are implemented, see the Devolved taxes in Scotland ― the current position [updated] news item.
-The Scottish rate of income tax is not a devolved tax and remains under the control of HMRC, and therefore is not within the
+The Scottish rate of income tax is not a devolved tax and remains under the control of HMRC, and therefore

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.